dmd-program/dmd-100/topics/systems_thinking.md

 ## Design field examples

-Cradle-to-cradle design accounts for social, economic, and ecological systems when designing consumer products.
+Cradle-to-cradle design accounts for social, economic, and ecological systems when designing consumer products and services.
 Let us consider the issue of large congregations of plastic in the sea, described on the website for the United States National Oceanic and Atmospheric Administration:

 [How Big Is the "Great Pacific Garbage Patch"?
 Science vs. Myth](http://response.restoration.noaa.gov/about/media/how-big-great-pacific-garbage-patch-science-vs-myth.html)